contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ## 22.7 Role of the Ward Council

 An important role of the ward council is to plan how to care for those in need and to help them become self-reliant (see [4.4]).
-Council members base these plans on information from ministering interviews and from their own personal contacts with those in need.
 In discussing the needs of members, the council respects the desires of any who request confidentiality.

 As ward councils consider how to care for those with temporal and emotional needs, they do the following:

 * Plan ways to teach ward members how to apply principles of self-reliance (see [22.1]).
-These principles include personal and family preparedness.
-* Plan ways to help those who have immediate needs, such as unemployment, and those who have longer-term care needs, such as health problems or disabilities.
+* Plan ways to help those who have immediate needs, such as unemployment, and those who have longer-term needs, such as health problems or disabilities.
-* Identify ward members whose skills might be helpful in responding to immediate and long-term needs.
+* Identify ward members whose skills might be helpful in responding to needs.
 * Identify possible work or service assignments for those who receive Church assistance.
 * Identify members who could benefit from participating in a [self-reliance group].
 These groups are generally organized by stake or ward councils.
 * Identify other government, community, or Church resources that can benefit members (see [22.12] and [22.13]).